erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

 The "aseg" nifti segmentation files listed above should have the same numeric coding as FreeSurfer "aseg" style images.
 OSPREY will then recode regions to be grey matter, white matter, or other.
+Voxels labeled as other (which includes regions like ventricles, or unassigned voxels with a numeric value of
-Voxels labeled as other will be assumed to be CSF during the partial volume correction procedure.
+0) will be assumed to be CSF during the partial volume correction procedure.

 If the "--segmentation_dir" flag is not provided, OSPREY will instead utilize SPM segmentation routines to come up with estimates for grey matter, white matter, and cerebrospinal fluid.